Enforcement Attorney in TN

 Not being able to see if your next child support payment can be scary, especially if your finances are tight.
 Luckily, you can check the status of your payment at https://apps.tn.gov/tcses/.
 Both custodial and non-custodial parents may view this page to determine which payments have already been processed.
 It is important to discuss any further questions with an attorney, as child support laws are complex in most states.

-If you are looking to enforce court orders, specifically for lack of payments, please read further to learn more about how we can help.
+If you are looking to learn more about child support enforcement in TN, specifically for lack of payments, please read further to learn more about how we can help.

 If you haven’t received a child support payment from your ex-spouse for at least 45 days, consider contacting a lawyer who can work with Tennessee’s Child Support Program on your behalf.
 There are many ways that the state can collect child support payments, including: